labthings/labthings-fastapi/docs/source/actions.rst

 .. action_logging:
 Logging from actions
 --------------------
-It's helpful to be able to keep track of the log messages from action code.
+Action code should use `.Thing.logger` to log messages.
+This will be configured to handle messages on a per-invocation basis and make them available when the action is queried over HTTP.

 This may be used to display status updates to the user when an action takes a long time to run, or it may simply be a helpful debugging aid.
-To log messages that are associated with a particular invocation of an action, use ``lt.get_invocation_logger()`` to obtain a `logging.Logger` that will associate its messages with the current invocation.

-Logs are available over HTTP.
-If an action is run from another action, it will use the same logger as its parent action.
+See :mod:`.logs` for details of how this is implemented.

 .. action_cancellation:
 Cancelling actions